sharmasapna/credit-card-fraud-detection/README.md

 ### 4. Handling the imbalance in dataset.

 There can be two approaches to predict the the fraud cases:
-4.1.
-Handle the Imbalance in data by one of the following methods:
+Handling the Imbalance in data by one of the following methods:
-> 4.1.1 Under Sampling
+> 4.1 Under Sampling
-       4.1.2 Over Sampling
+       4.2 Over Sampling
-       4.1.3 SMOTE (Synthetic Minority over sampling technique)
+       4.3 SMOTE (Synthetic Minority over sampling technique)
-       4.1.4 Near Miss algorighm ( under sampling )
+       4.4 Near Miss algorighm ( under sampling )
-       4.1.5 Ensemble method
+       4.5 Ensemble method

 First we apply the model without handling the imbalance.
 We will use Logistic Regression and Decision Tree classifier for our exploration of the method to apply to handle imbalance in data.
 **Logistic Regression**